Intermesh/groupoffice-docs/using/email.rst

 `````````
 If you want a secretary who handles calendar invitations, you may need to share
 the e-mail accounts too.
 It's important that you share the owner's e-mail
 account instead of adding a duplicate mail account.
-Group-Office uses the e-mail
+GroupOffice uses the e-mail
 account owner to find the right calendar to store the appointments in.

 When you share an account there are three levels: